WebAssembly/spec/document/core/binary/modules.rst

    If an implementation interprets the data of a custom section, then errors in that data, or the placement of the section, must not invalidate the module.

-.. index:: ! type section, type definition
+.. index:: ! type section, type definition, recursive type
    pair: binary format; type section
    pair: section; type
 .. _binary-typedef: